 At 0600hrs on Saturday 2nd September, a convey of military vehicles left the RV point at Clennell Hall, Northumberland, carrying a combination of Royal Marines and 24 COPS 30 Miler participants.
 After de-bussing at Kirknewton and a final kit check, the first of three syndicates set off alongside their syndicate commander and his team of Marines.
 The other two syndicates soon followed and there began an unforgettable and humbling day of achievement and exertion, amidst the beautiful and unforgiving terrain of the Cheviot Hills.

 By the end of the afternoon, just 7 of the 24 had managed to complete the full 30 miles, but all agreed everyone gave 100% and battled through personal limits, blisters, aches, pains and a few minor injuries, to go as far as they could.
 Presentations, photos and congratulations followed once back at base as families, friends and supporters looked on and then the day ended with another great social event at Clennell, including a barbecue and hog roast.
-As the aches subsided and the news came through that around £11,000 had been raised, people started talking about coming back for the 2018 edition…
+As the aches subsided, people started talking about coming back for the 2018 edition…

 Here’s a short promo video, taken by participant John Hodgson, as well as a few photos from the day, courtesy of various participants.